Burwood/terraform-provider-burwoodportal/docs/index.md

 ---

 # Burwood portal terraform provider
-This is a custom terraform provider written to interface with the cloudbilling portal REST API, meant to automate the configuration of projects in the portal.
+This is a custom terraform provider written to interface with the cloudbilling portal REST API and to automate the configuration of projects in the portal.

 ## Examples
 Anotated code examples can be seen in the Guide section of this documentation.

 ## REST API
 This provider consumes the Burwood portal's public REST API, as documented here:

 https://app.swaggerhub.com/apis-docs/Burwood-Group/burwood_cloud_services/